 In short, yes!
-Being a woman in fabulous but hormones can sometimes feel like they are out to get you.
-Your hair is one of the things that we never think of as being affected by our hormones but is the most common.
+Being a woman is fabulous, but hormones can sometimes feel like they are out to get you.
+Your hair is one of the things that we never think of as being affected by our hormones, but in reality, it’s just as sensitive to your hormonal imbalances as your skin and mood.
 Hormonal hair loss feels like a dirty secret but it happens a lot, to a lot of us.
-It is something we should talk about so we can avoid or treat it.
-It can happen at different stages of life from pregnancy to menopause and is totally normal.
-Let’s look at what causes hormonal hair loss and how you can deal with it. #wearcliphair
+It is something we should talk about, so we can prevent it or treat it in case it’s too late.
+It can happen at different stages of life, including pregnancy and menopause, and it’s totally normal.
+Let’s have a look at what causes hormonal hair loss and how you can deal with it.

-Oestrogen in present in both men and women (as is testosterone).
-There is a different level of each hormone for each gender and actually each person.
-If your oestrogen levels are really high in comparison to your progesterone.
-This can happen due to diet, routine or genetics.
-This can have some serious side affects like weight gain, irritability and, of course, hair loss.
-If you think this might be you a simple blood test will tell you for sure.
+Oestrogen is present in both men and women (as is testosterone).
+There is a different level of each hormone in each person.
+If your oestrogen levels are really high in comparison to your progesterone (this can happen due to diet, routine or genetics) it can have some serious side effects like weight gain, irritability and, of course, hair loss.
+If you think this might be you, a simple blood test will tell you for sure.
 An adjustment to your diet or routine can help but see your doctor for specific advice.
-Light weight extensions, like tape in extensions, are brilliant for giving you that boost without causing extra weight to your locks.
+In this case, if you’re worried about how your mane’s look is affected by the hormonal changes, you may want to consider resorting to hair extensions to temporarily fix the problem whilst looking for a permanent solution to your underlying condition with your doctor.
+Lightweight extensions, like tape in hair extensions, are a brilliant product, capable of giving you that boost without causing the extra weight to your locks.

-Change of hormones during pregnancy and after giving birth can have some amazing and weird effects on your body.
-Your hair actually looks amazing during pregnancy, so you can look forward to thick shiny locks.
-After women have babies it is quite common to lose hair.
+Change of hormones during pregnancy and after giving birth can have some amazing and/or weird effects on your body.
+Each individual faces a change such as pregnancy in a unique way - but in most cases you will hear one rumour standing out in the crowd: your hair actually looks amazing during pregnancy, so you can look forward to thick shiny locks!
+After giving birth, it is quite common to lose hair.
 This is usually really normal and it simply means your body is balancing your hormones out again.
-This usually happens within the first 4-6 months after giving birth.
+After all, having another whole human being growing inside of you certainly does mess around with your hormones!
+This readjustment period usually happens within the first 4-6 months after giving birth.
 Keeping up your greens and beans really helps with how evenly this happens.
-It might be easy to say the next part but try and get some sleep, this is often hard to achieve but really helpful for reducing hair loss.
-Instead of adding lots of heat to your hair try to minimise this impact, just pop in your Cliphair extensions to boost up your volume and embrace styling with your natural texture.
+And as stereotypical and easier said than done this may sound, try and get some sleep: this is often hard to achieve with a newborn baby between your arms,but really helpful for reducing hair loss.
+Instead of adding lots of heat to your hair try to minimise this impact.
+For those days where your hair seems to have gone dull, just pop in your clip-in hair extensions to boost up your volume and embrace styling with your natural texture.